iluwatar/java-design-patterns/command/README.md

 ## Intent of Command Design Pattern

-The Command design pattern encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
-It also allows for the support of undoable operations.
+The Command design pattern is a behavioral pattern used in Java programming.
+It encapsulates a request as an object, allowing for parameterization of clients with queues, requests, and operations.
+This pattern also supports undoable operations, enhancing flexibility in managing and executing commands.

 ## Detailed Explanation of Command Pattern with Real-World Examples

 Real-world example

-> Imagine a smart home system where you can control various devices such as lights, thermostat, and security cameras through a central application.
-Each command to turn a device on or off, adjust temperature, or start recording is encapsulated as an object.
-This way, the application can queue commands, execute them in sequence, and even undo them if needed (like turning the lights back on or stopping the recording).
-The system thus decouples the control logic from the actual implementation of device operations, allowing for easy addition of new devices or features without altering the core application.
+> Imagine a smart home system where you can control devices such as lights, thermostats, and security cameras through a central application.
+Each command to operate these devices is encapsulated as an object, enabling the system to queue, execute sequentially, and undo commands if necessary.
+This approach decouples control logic from device implementation, allowing easy addition of new devices or features without altering the core application.
+This flexibility and functionality illustrate the practical application of the Command design pattern in Java programming.

 In plain words